imsyphia/peak/README.md

 noises in all stable implementations will work, and give the same result, when multiple versions of Peak are loaded.
-The purpose of this is to make embedding Peak in a data pack safer, and to make it easier to build new implementations from on other ones, while also maintaining performance.
+The purpose of this is to make embedding Peak in a data pack safer, and to make it easier to build new implementations from other ones, while also maintaining performance.
 Stable implementations reside in `peak:s/`, while unstable ones should be in `peak:exp/`.

 The density functions that compute the coordinates can be accessed at